MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/hyper-v/Restart-VM.md

 ```

 ### -Delay
 Specifies the frequency of queries, in seconds.
-PowerShell queries the service specified by the For parameter to determine whether the service is available after the computer is restarted.
-This parameter is valid only together with the `-Wait` and `-For` parameters.
-If the Delay parameter isn't specified, **Restart-VM** uses a five second delay.
+PowerShell queries the service specified by the `-For` parameter to determine whether the service is available after the computer is restarted.
+This parameter is valid only with the `-Wait` and `-For` parameters.
+If the `-Delay` parameter isn't specified, **Restart-VM** uses a five-second delay.

 ```yaml
 Type: UInt16